 What are the rewards and challenges associated with adopting a child?

 Contact an adoption professional (adoption agency, adoption attorney, licensed adoption provider) to see what the requirements are to become an adoptive parent.
 If LDS Family Services is available in your area, you may contact them for a referral.
-In the United States, there are also government resources available, such as the Child Welfare Information Gateway.
+In the United States, there are also government resources available.

 Adoption is highly regulated and requirements vary.
 You need to understand the requirements for your area and conform to them.